IBMStreams/streamsx.waterConservation.starterKit/README.md

 In Bluemix:
   1. Create a Streaming Analytics Service with the name `Streaming-Analytics`
-  1. Create a Insights for Weather Service with the name `Insights-for-Weather`
+  1. Create a Weather Company Data Service with the name `Weather-Company-Data`
   1. Create a Watson IoT Platform Service with the name `Internet-of-Things-Platform`

 Then: